 - Look at their valuation – There is a good bet that the asking price is the “jumping-off-point” and not the expected, final price.
 Seek out a professional who can help you with valuation and make sure you’re getting a fair price.

 - Evaluate their culture – If your competitor’s customers and employees are accustomed to working with a company whose values vary wildly from your own, the acquisition may not be a good fit.
 Be warned: A good company + a bad company does not necessarily equal a bigger good company.
 Too often, it means the ruination of both companies.

 Acquiring your competitor can be a great way to gain customers and market share, but you will want to go into it with your eyes wide open.
 Be thoughtful and deliberate and always be sure to do your due diligence.
-If you are considering an acquisition, speak with a Zinner valuation expert.
+If you are considering an acquisition, speak with a Zinner business consultant.